ddnexus/fm/try-fm/README.md

 ## Prerequisites

 - Ensure to have [docker](https://www.docker.com) and `curl` installed on your system
-- Linux works out of the box, but - on systems that use the "Docker Desktop" application (e.g. MacOS) - you should check whether the local root `/` is among the shared paths.
-If it is not the case, add it. (`try-fm` mounts it in order to make you try FM as it was installed in your own system).
+- Linux systems work out of the box, but - on systems that use the "Docker Desktop" application (e.g. MacOS) - you should check whether the local root `/` is among the shared paths.
+If it is not the case, add it. (`try-fm` mounts it in order to make you try FM as it was installed in your own system: see below for details)
-- If you have unsolvable problems setting up your "Docker Desktop" as indicated, you can start `try-fm` with:
+- If you have unsolvable problems setting up your "Docker Desktop" as indicated, you can start `try-fm` with one of the following mount restrictions:
   - `~/try-fm start --home-mount` in order to mount only your `HOME` dir (which should work on any system)
-  - `~/try-fm start --no-mount` in order to skip the mounting altogether (use it only as the last resort, because your user experience will be quite limited)
+  - `~/try-fm start --no-mount` in order to skip the mounting altogether.
+Use this option only if nothing else works or if you are paranoid about messing up your own filesystem by mistake.
+However keep in mind that your user experience will be limited to the container filesystem.

 ## Quick Start